moonyuet/Match_Transformation_Toolkit/README.md

 **How we can replicate the similar functions in Blender?**(You can refer to [selection_explanation.py](https://github.com/moonyuet/Match_Transformation_Toolkit/blob/main/Blender/selection_explanation.py))
 1. Get your selected objects and create a list
-2. Get the last item of the selected object and set the variable to represent the last item.
+2. Get the last item of the selected object.
 3. Update the selection list by removing the last item of the selected objects.
-4. Set the selected objects from the new selection list equal to the transform attirbute of the variable which represents the last item from the old selection list.
+4. Set the transform attribute of the selected objects from the new selection list equal to that of the last item from the old selection list.